BagPipe: Accelerating Deep Recommendation Model Training

-As discussed in Section~\ref{sec:existing_method} and shown in Figure~\ref{fig:hit_rate_batch} static caching is not able to provide promised speedups.
-In \system we explore creating a dynamic cache which can add and evict elements dynamically by analyzing batches that will be trained in the future.
-For this purpose we introduce the concept of Lookahead value(\lkval) which determines the number of batches ahead of the current batch we are going to look at to make decision about caching.
-For example, if the current batch is $x$, we look at all batches from $x$ to $x$+\lkval, to determine which elements should be cached.

-Next we introduce various components which enable caching in \system.
-First we present how caches are maintained in a single GPU setting.
-Then we discuss how to extend this to a distributed setting.

-\paragraph{Deciding what to cache and for how long.} One of the most important decision when performing caching is deciding what to cache.
-To decide what to cache \system relies on one key insight, \emph{in offline batch training the batches and their contents are predictable}, \ie we can look beyond current batch and exactly find out which embeddings will be accessed by future batches.
-This insight enables \system to look-ahead beyond the current batch and create a perfect or an \emph{oracular} cache~\cite{belady1966study}.
+In \system, we introduce the idea of each trainer having a \emph{local} cache.
+When designing a system with caching, we need to design a cache insertion policy (what to cache?) and a cache eviction policy (what to evict?) so as to maximize the hit rate.
+However, offline batch training of machine learning jobs like recommendation model training has additional structure: \emph{in offline batch training future batches and their contents are predictable}, \ie in context of recommendation models we can look beyond the current batch and infer which embeddings will be accessed in future batches.
+This insight helps us create a perfect or \emph{oracular cache}.
+To utilize this insight, we design a lookahead algorithm.
+For ease of explanation, the discussion in this section assumes there is only one trainer (only one cache).
+We extend this to the distributed setting in \S\ref{sec:distributed_cache}.

-For deciding what to cache and what to evict we build an extremely low overhead (benchmark in Section~\ref{sec:oracle_cacher_benchmark}) lookahead algorithm(Algorithm~\ref{alg:lookaheadalg}) that also ensures consistent access to embeddings.
-To design the lookahead routine, we first introduce a parameter called \emph{lookahead value}(\lkval). \lkval signifies the number of batches ahead of the current batch we are going to analyse to determine what to cache.
-The lookahead algorithm takes three inputs: the current batch, future batches (as many required for lookahead) and current state of the dynamic cache.
-For example, if the lookahead routine is processing batch number $x$ and lookahead value is set to $y$, the lookahead routine will need the current batch $x$ and next $y$ batches of training data.
+\textbf{Lookahead Algorithm.} To decide what to cache and what to evict we develop a low overhead (benchmark in \S\ref{sec:oracle_cacher_benchmark}) lookahead algorithm (Algorithm~\ref{alg:lookaheadalg}) which also ensures consistent access to embeddings.
+We denote the \emph{lookahead value} (\lkval), as the number of batches beyond the current batch, which will be analyzed to determine what to cache, \eg if the current batch is $x$, we consider embedding accesses in batches from $x$ to $x$+\lkval, to determine which elements in batch $x$ should be cached.
+The lookahead algorithm takes three inputs: the current batch, future batches (next \lkval number of batches), and current state of the cache on the trainer.